 I want to thank Marshall and other ICBM officers and members for inviting me to your annual conference.
 I appreciate the opportunity to share my views on community banking with all of you, but just as importantly, I look forward to your questions and our discussion following my talk.
-Today I will talk mainly about the state of community banking, especially here in Minnesota, and I will conclude with some thoughts on the country’s economic performance.
-Before I begin, just a reminder that the following views are my own and not necessarily those of my Federal Reserve colleagues.
+Today I will talk mainly about the state of community banking, especially here in Minnesota.
+Before I begin, just a reminder that the following views are my own and not necessarily those of my Federal Reserve colleagues.*

 I will make my four main points on the state of community banking.